 Help, my organizational change is not going as planned.

-Even an organizational change initiative that has been well planned can feel messy.
+Even well planned organizational change initiative can feel messy when you are in the middle of the transition.
 Margaret Wheatley, author of Leadership and the New Science said, “that it is only with disorder that we can find the new order.”
 Your ability to use the change process to see through the disorder, to achieve your intended outcome is critical to your success.

 Where I learned to drive there was a traffic rotary or roundabout.
 The Micmac rotary had three lanes and about seven on and off ramps.
 The rotary actually had a very orderly and predictable traffic flow, but to me, it just looked like chaos.